 We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information.
 This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.
 With them, we might share the minimum sufficient amount of information, given we have signed legally binding data protection agreements.
-We may also release information when it’s release is appropriate to comply with the law, enforce our site policies, or protect ours or others’ rights, property or safety.
+We may also release information when its release is appropriate to comply with the law, enforce our site policies, or protect our or others’ rights, property, or safety.

 Non personally identifiable visitor information may be provided to other parties for marketing analytics or other uses.

 How do we store and protect your information?